zencart/documentation/content/user/payment/square_errors.md

  ---
-title: Square Errors and Issues
+title: Square WebPay Errors and Issues
 description: Handling problems with Square WebPay
 category: payment
 weight: 10
 ---

-Here are some common Square issues and the steps required to fix them.
+Here are some common Square WebPay issues and the steps required to fix them.

 ---